mrlem/kotlin-native-gnome/README.md

 ## Features

 * a **lightweight GTK object binding**: no wrapper objects, just extension functions & aliases
-* a gradle **glade view binding generator**: type-safe widget access & ui source is embedded into the executable
+* a **Glade UI gradle plugin**: produces UI classes for type-safe widget access & glade file integration in the executable
 * a sample app

 ## Build